 - For a new Associate member in a country with an existing National member, that national member must be among the three ICAs

 - For a new Associate member on a journey to national membership, the nominating ICA must be a National member and must commit to mentoring and supporting the new ICA on that journey for National membership, and at least two National members should be among the three ICAs.

 The nomination should indicate the names of these three ICAs, and it should explain how the nominee meets the ICAI criteria of membership approved by the June 2014 GA and why the GA should vote to accept the nomination.The nomination should be supported by evidence of how the criteria are met, including where available (or their equivalents):Constitution, Statutes or Bylaws; Certificate of Incorporation or Registration; latest Annual Programme Report and Annual Accounts; and a link to any website.
 Nominations may be made in English, Spanish or French, and supporting evidence should be submitted in its original language and in English (or French or Spanish) translation if available.

 The ICAI Board will determine whether sufficient information is provided to include the nomination in the agenda of the next GA.
 If not, the Board will advise what further information or evidence is needed.

 When sufficient information is provided and the three ICAI members have confirmed their support by email, the Board will include the nomination in the agenda of the next GA and circulate it to the membership.
 The nomination should be circulated by the Board no less than one month before the GA, to allow for questions, concerns and discussion among members before the GA meeting and vote.

 After a nomination is approved by a vote of the GA, membership will begin when the first year’s annual dues have been paid.

-Paid up Statutory and Associate members are indicated by their ICA Worldwide profile.
+Paid up National and Associate members are indicated by their ICA Worldwide profile.
 Membership should be maintained by timely payment of annual dues each year, and by timely return of the ICAI membership survey.